lucasmazza/copy-as-rtf/README.md

 ## Installation Information

-If not installed in your system yet, download Python [here](https://www.python.org/downloads/)
+If not installed in your system yet, download Python [here](https://www.python.org/downloads/) and make sure it is set in your environment variables (help [here](http://superuser.com/a/143121))

 Copyright (c) 2014 Lucas Mazza.